Edited on 10/8/2021 to include information on why the Instafloss mouthpiece is not compatible with Waterpik or similar single jet water flossers.

 This stronger pump, means that if you were to put a single jet attachment on Instafloss, the water pressures would be too high and could cause pain or damage to your gums.
 On the other hand, if you were to put a multi-jet, Instafloss mouthpiece on a Waterpik, then you'd end up with water pressures that are too low to effectively clean your gums.

 Instafloss brings innovation to water flossing where other designs have remained largely unchanged since the 60s.
-It does so with no downsides other than price, and even then, the higher priced Waterpiks are the same price as Instafloss.
+It does so with no downsides other than price, and even then, the higher priced Waterpiks are similarly priced to Instafloss.
 To recap, the benefits of Instafloss when compared to Waterpik are:

 - Speed: Instafloss takes only 10 seconds to do a complete floss vs Waterpik’s 2 minutes